mdn/browser-compat-data/USING-CONFLUENCE.md

 # Using Confluence

-The confluence command uses the [Web API Confluence Dashboard](http://web-confluence.appspot.com/#!/) to generate new or improved browser compatibility data ready for submission in pull requests.
-The Web API Confluence Dashboard provides metrics and support data about web platform features across multiple browsers.
-The MDN Browser Compatibility Database provides a command for using Confluence to generate new and updated JSON files.
+[Web API Confluence Dashboard](http://web-confluence.appspot.com/#!/) provides metrics and support data about web platform features across multiple browsers.
+The `npm run confluence` command uses Web API Confluence to generate new or improved browser compatibility data ready for submission in pull requests.
 This page explains how to do this.

 ## Prerequisites